15 Best Free Summer Programs for High School Students

 Eligibility: This program is open to all high school students.

-These programs range from 1-12 weeks and span an array of subject areas.
-The programs offer immersive academic experiences for high school students to understand fundamental concepts and strengthen their research skills through such learning.
+NYU’s High School Program offers some of the best free summer programs for high school students ranging from 1-12 weeks and spanning an array of subject areas.
+The programs offer enriching academic experiences for high school students.
+They allow you to understand fundamental concepts and strengthen your research skills.

 Subject areas: STEM